nrfconnect/sdk-sidewalk/doc/setting_up_sidewalk_environment/setting_up_hardware.rst

 * Semtech SX1262 - For LoRa and FSK applications
 * Semtech LR1110 - For LoRa, FSK, and location services (Wi-Fi and GNSS scanning)
+* nRF Sidewalk EB - Nordic Semiconductor expansion board with LR1110 for the nRF54L15 DK and nRF54LM20 DK

 Semtech SX1262
 ==============